The Circuit Playground

 - For teachers at schools with less than 50% free/reduced price meals, the classroom kit will be partially subsidized, bringing the cost of the kit to $100 including shipping.

-Eligible teachers in our Professional Learning Program will be sent details in Winter 2017 on how to receive a coupon code that can be applied directly on the Adafruit website.
+Eligible teachers in our Professional Learning Program should have been sent details on how to receive a coupon code that can be applied directly on the Adafruit website.
+If you believe that you should have received a discount coupon but did not, please email us at email@example.com

 For teachers independently using the CS Discoveries curriculum